 Remember that expressing yourself includes using the full capacity of your voice, and you should be aware that slowing down can help punctuate your points, just as talking fast might take the energy up a notch.
 Using your volume wisely is another way to make sure your words reach your audience.
 Just remember nobody is a super fan of shouting.

 There is increased activation in several areas of the brain when we hear the sound of our own name.
 So when you call out a colleague by name, it’s almost as if you’re tapping into some interpersonal superpower.
 They are instantly attentive and the wheels in their brain are already spinning.

 Storytelling is an art in and of itself, and a skill that has been honed for generations.
 It’s just now instead of gathering around the warmth of the fire to listen, we meet ‘round the glow of the screen.

-#6 Let’s Get Visual
+#6.
+Let’s Get Visual

 As much as humans respond to storytelling, we react even more immediately to an image or video.
 While it’s hard to read the room when looking at a screen during remote meetings, as a speaker or presenter you can be sure to make an impact when you include visuals.

 So consider including information in a visual manner.
 If there are details you’re afraid will slip through the cracks, just share that information via email before or after meetings, and let the chart, photo, or video be the focus during the meeting.

-#8 Let the Games Begin
+#7.
+Let the Games Begin

-Games can be a way to inject a jolt of joy in the work day.
+Games can be a way to inject a jolt of joy into the workday.
 If it’s a trivia competition, try out this virtual buzzer option, which enables individuals to buzz in before they answer a question.
 It’s free for up to 8 people, and even then you can create teams to come in under the wire.
 It adds to the fun and makes it seem more official.

 Or you could join the latest trend and try Among Us.
 A virtual meeting calls for a virtual game, after all.
-If you haven’t had the chance to check out this addictive, action packed app, just ask any nearby child about it (preferably one who won’t run away from you screaming “stranger danger,” so you know…maybe a kid you know).
+If you haven’t had the chance to check out this addictive, action-packed app, just ask any nearby child about it (preferably one who won’t run away from you screaming “stranger danger,” so you know…maybe a kid you know).

 Check out these other options for helping teams have fun together online, whether it’s five or fifty people: